daankh/schedule-manager/README.md

  Schedule management application for nurses.

 ## Information
 Project in progress.
 It is not full-finished yet.

 ## Live Demo
-Coming soon.You can download this project on your computer and install all npm packages to test this project.
+Coming soon.
+You can download this project on your computer and install all npm packages to test this project.
 More information in section Installation.

 To see the supervisor view use:
 ```